PLAYERS

 Audience:

-Casual players needed more direction, core players wanted predictable value, and lapsed players needed a simple way back into the loop.
-The redesign put clarity first, surfacing value early and giving every player a clear, reliable next step.
+Casual players needed direction.
+Core players wanted predictable value.
+Lapsed players needed a clear way back into the loop.
+The redesign put clarity first, surfacing value early and giving every player a reliable next step.

 Define: